Mazamars312/Analogue-Amiga/README.md

     `\Asset\amiga\common`

--   For Harddrive images - In the \\Cores\\Mazamars312.Amiga\\ folder the data.json file would need to have the files names placed in data slots 310-313.
-Currently the Amiga-Vision images are referenced here for now.
+-   For Harddrive images - In the \\Cores\\Mazamars312.Amiga\\ folder the data.json file would need to be edited with the files names for each HDF file placed in data slots 310-313.
+Currently at the moment the Amiga-Vision images are referenced here for now.
+But change the names for other harddrives
-    These cannot be changed on the fly due to how the images work in the core.
+    These cannot be changed on the fly due to how the HDF images work in the core.
+	These are also limited to 4GBytes in size due to the APF restrictions

 Ho can I get Amiga Vision running on this core?
 -----------------------------------------------